EVOLVE Fabrication Desktop App Manual

 User Login

-The application requires a login to the EVOLVE Foresite system by a user with a license of EVOLVE Fabrication.
-This login is used to determine the items which are available for processing by the client.
+The application requires a login to the EVOLVE cloud by a user with a license of EVOLVE Fabrication.
+This login is used to determine the items available for processing by the client.

 Configuration Setup